 Study 1

+Methods

 Participants

 Effect sizes from previous literature (proximity: ȵ2 = .159, Knowles et al., 2019; effort: ȵ2 = .091, Brunner, 2012, Study 2) were used for power analysis, setting alpha at .05, suggesting sample sizes of 44 and 80 were required to achieve a power of 80% for each effect size respectively.
 The larger sample size was chosen to ensure both suggested sample sizes were met.
-The study was not powered to detect difference in participant characteristics such as the effect of BMI or age.
+The study was not powered to detect a difference in participant characteristics such as the effect of BMI or age.
 The present study oversampled to N = 85 in order to replace any individuals who moved the bowl of brownies within the study.
 The study was advertised as a student stress study in order to reduce demand characteristics (similarly seen in Hunter et al., 2018; Maas et al., 2012), with participants invited to participate through an online research scheme at a West Midlands University.
 Individuals with known food allergies, intolerances, or food-related illnesses, and individuals who participated in a similar previous study (Knowles et al., 2019b) were ineligible for participation.
 Individuals received 30 minutes-worth of research credits for participation and were asked to refrain from consuming food for 2 hours prior to their study timeslot.

 Outliers whose consumption was above 2 standard deviations (N = 4), and the single participant who moved the bowl (N = 1) were removed from the main sample, resulting in a main sample of N = 80.
 Two participants correctly identified the study intent but were maintained for the sample.
+The sample consisted both of individuals who consumed any amount of snacks, and who did not consume any snacks, thus resulting in a positively skewed dataset.
+No transformations were conducted on the main sample, with individuals who did not consume any snacks being removed for subsequent sensitivity analyses, somewhat normalising the data.
 The main sample (N = 80) consisted of 85% females, largely due to the voluntary sampling method and a high proportion of female students at the institution, with a similar number of females in each condition.
 The sample had a mean age of 21.21 years (SD = 2.34), mean BMI of 24.91 kg/m2 (SD = 4.75, range = 17.18 – 43.46), and were mainly White British (46%).
 Descriptive results for each condition can be found online (See Online Supplementary Materials (OLSM) 1).

 Design